Arshvinth/Online_Shopping_Mall_System/README.md

 # Online_Shopping_Mall_System
-Developed using HTML,CSS,JS with MS SQL database
+Developed using HTML,CSS,JS with PHP for backend connectivity with MS SQL database